Are Detergent Pods Bad For The Environment?

 Did you realize that the environment is paying a hefty price for the convenience of your laundry detergent?
 Detergent is one of the single biggest pollutants to our planet.
 Washed into waterways, detergent residues contribute to aquatic toxicity at alarming levels and have a far-reaching environmental impact.

-To help you better understand why you should skip detergent pods, we will answer a few questions such as ‘what makes detergent pods so harmful’,’ why are they so bad for the environment’ and uncover some more eco-friendly alternatives for you.
+To help you better understand why you should skip detergent pods, we will answer a few questions such as ‘what makes detergent pods so harmful’,’ why are they so bad for the environment’ and share some more eco-friendly alternatives to look for.

 What are Detergent Pods?